karrioapi/karrio/README.md

 ## Open-source vs. paid

 This project uses the [Apache v2 license](LICENSE).
-The core karrio platform will always remain open and free.
+The core Karrio platform will always remain open and free.

 We are developing some commercial enterprise add-ons (contained in the `/ee` directory) only offered on our Cloud and Enterprise editions.